IIIF/guides/guides/navplace.md

 In simple terms, `navPlace` is used to supply geographic coordinates pertinent to a resource.
 Note that the coordinates do not imply any level of accuracy, temporality, or state of existence.
 You can read more about the `navPlace` property on the [IIIF Presentation API 3 extension page](https://iiif.io/api/extension/navplace/).

 ## Set up an HTML page with Leaflet
-This [Leaflet Quickstart Guide](https://leafletjs.com/examples/quick-start/) was used as a basis for this guide, and should be viewed at your convenience to learn more about the tools Leaflet has to offer.
+The [Leaflet Quickstart Guide](https://leafletjs.com/examples/quick-start/) was used as a basis for this guide, and should be viewed at your convenience to learn more about the tools Leaflet has to offer.

 1. Generate a new basic HTML page with a specific container element for Leaflet.
 Make sure to include the leaflet.css and leaflet.js script.